Pd2VoidTeam/VoidUI/README.md

 - Fixed the player and teammate panels incorrectly showing the player having 0 medicbags when they have no equipment
 - Fixed the exp bar and tracked achievements on the statspanel being too long on 21:9 monitors
 - Fixed hudpanels always displaying saws if they were low on ammo

+## Credits
+- Most part of the hud made by Xeletron
+- Small lua tweaks made by Fanged Hex
+- English language localization tweaks made by VxWolf
+- Russian localization made by Skyfrost and Borderkeeper
+- French localization made by Esawo
+- Chinese localization made by CoolLKK
+- Portuguese localization made by Kazenin (Aldo Raine)

+## Installing
+- Download and install [BLT](https://github.com/JamesWilko/Payday-2-BLT/releases) or [SuperBLT](https://superblt.znix.xyz)
+- Download 'VoidUI-Development.zip'.
+Drop the 'VoidUI-Development' folder in the archive into your 'mods' folder.
+- If the game is running, restart it.

+## GNU General Public License
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program (LICENSE file).
+If not, see <http://www.gnu.org/licenses/>.